 |---|---|---|

-To download a complete list of all shelters in Durham Region, CLICK HERE
+To download a complete list of hospitals in Durham Region and surrounding areas, CLICK HERE.

 Housing outreach agencies can provide transportation help (bus tickets, etc.) for people who need help to get to a shelter program.
 Offices are only open during business hours, Monday to Friday.
 If help is needed after hours, the shelter program can be contacted directly for help at 905-666-6239 ext.
 5510.